Comparison of NRI Personal Loans Offered by Top Banks in India

 NRI personal loans offer flexible end-usage and can be availed to deal with any personal financial requirement.

 Q2.
 How will I get the loan amount?

 Once the loan is approved, the loan amount is disbursed to the borrower’s NRE/NRO account.
-The loan amount is usually disbursed in Indian rupees.
+The loan amount is usually disbursed in Indian Rupees.
 However, some lenders also provide these loans in foreign currency.
-Borrowers may check with the lender about the mode in which the loan amount will be disbursed.
+Borrowers may check with the lender about the currency in which the loan amount will be disbursed.

 Q3.
-Can I avail a NRI Personal Loan even if I already have an existing loan?
+Can I avail an NRI Personal Loan even if I already have an existing loan?

 Q4.
-Who can be a co-applicant for a NRI personal loan?
+Who can be a co-applicant for an NRI personal loan?

-Most banks only permit close relatives and family members to become co-applicants for a personal loan offered to NRIs.
-However, friends are not permitted to be co-applicants for these loans in India.
+Most lenders only permit close relatives and family members to become co-applicants for a personal loan offered to NRIs.
+Friends are usually not permitted to be co-applicants for these loans in India.

 Q5.
-Can I apply for a NRI personal loan without visiting the lender’s branch office?
+Can I apply for an NRI personal loan without visiting the lender’s branch office?

-Most banks do offer applicants the option to apply for a personal loan online.
-However, NRIs must check the application process with the bank’s customer service department or NRI help desk to know details of any branch visit requirements when applying for these loans.
+Most lenders offer applicants the option to apply for a personal loan online.
+However, NRIs must check the application process with the bank’s customer service department or the NRI helpdesk to know the details of any branch visit requirements when applying for these loans.